Wells Fargo Propel American Express Card

 - The introductory balance transfer fee is 3% of the amount transferred from another credit card for 12 months.
 After that, the fee is up to 5% for each transfer.

-- This card comes with a 0% APR introductory offer on purchases and balance transfers, then a variable 13.99% to 25.99% based on creditworthiness.
+- This card comes with a 0% APR introductory offer for 12 months on purchases and balance transfers, after which the regular APR based on your creditworthiness will apply.
+Balance transfer fees apply.

 - See Rates & Fees.